bishal216/AdventOfCode/README.md

-# AdventOfCode2021
+# AdventOfCode
-My attempt at AoC 2021
+My attempt at AoC 2021 and 2022